 - Chilling the solvent tank to recondense the solvent vapors.

-Shatter can be made from a variety of starting material, such as cannabis flower nugs to using plant remnants such as trim or shake.
-When making Shatter, the desired cannabinoids are separated from the raw flower through an extraction process that uses heat and compression.
+Shatter weed can be anything from cannabis flower nugs to cannabis plant remnants such as trim or shake.
+During the production process, the desired cannabinoids being used are separated from the raw flower through an extraction process that uses heat and compression.
 Next, any unwanted materials are removed with a solvent-induced vacuum purge.

-Shatter can be made with myriad solvents, but the most common chemicals during the purge are liquefied petroleum gases (LPG) or ethanol.
-Carbon dioxide (CO2) is a solvent utilized for other cannabis concentrates, but is a poor choice for this extract, as it removes the moisture from the plant material that typically prevents it from developing its characteristic texture.
+Shatter can be made with myriad solvents, but the most common production method is through a butane hash oil (BHO) extraction, while solvents such as liquefied petroleum gases (LPG) or ethanol can also be utilized.
+Carbon dioxide (CO2) is a solvent utilized for other cannabis concentrates, but CO2-extracted shatter would lack its characteristic texture, as this extraction method removes the moisture from the plant matter.

-Additionally, the lower temperatures and pressures utilized during this purge, between 85 to 100 degrees Fahrenheit (about 29.44 to 37.77 degrees Celsius) at -29 inches of mercury (inHg), along with a lack of agitation, when compared with the manufacture of other concentrates, give Shatter its recognizable glasslike appearance.
+Additionally, the lower temperatures and pressures utilized during this purge, between 85 to 100 degrees Fahrenheit (about 29.44 to 37.77 degrees Celsius) at -29 inches of mercury (inHg) of pressure, along with a lack of agitation, give shatter its recognizable glasslike appearance compared with the manufacture of other concentrates.
+A full purge takes anywhere from 8 to 24 hours.